tashi2408/tashi2408/README.md

 - <i>Currently:</i> Pre-final year student at Ajay Kumar Garg Engineering College.

-I am a MERN Stack Developer and Machine Learning Enthusiast.
+I am a Full Stack Developer and Machine Learning Enthusiast.
 Passionate about learning new inventive technologies to elevate spirits and build communities ❤️.
-Some technologies I enjoy working with include ReactJS, NodeJS, and MongoDB.
+Some technologies I enjoy working with include ReactJS, VueJS, NodeJS, and MongoDB.
 Languages I hold knowledge about are HTML, SCSS, Javascript, Python, and C++.
 I am chosen as the ⭐ Google Developer Student Club Lead, AKGEC 2021-2022. ⚡ Outside Tech, I love to dance, swim, enjoy music, and explore nature outdoors.

 <h2>😄 Pronouns:</h2>